Autism Evaluations

 What can be expected when attending an ASD evaluation?

-ASD evaluations often span over multiple sessions for an extended period of time.
-The direct face to face assessment portion of the evaluation will range from 8 to 10 hours.
 As a result, evaluations often occur over at least two sessions scheduled about two weeks apart.
 This is determined by the information gathered from the initial evaluation appointment as well as the patient’s tolerance level.

 During your child’s autism psychological evaluation, a psychologist at CPST Texas will assess the following areas: